 The Tall Trees

 Not only do Wisconsin's forests provide wood for timber and pulp, they provide recreational opportunities such as camping, hiking, skiing, snowboarding, biking, ATVing and snowmobiling.
-Wisconsin is a leader in the forest products industry; the 56,533 workers employed in 2011 made the state number one in the nation.
-The economic value of wood and paper products shipped in 2011 came to over $16 billion.
+Wisconsin is a leader in the forest products industry; the over 64,000 workers employed in 2017 made the state number one in the nation.
+According to the state's department of natural resources, the economic value of wood and paper products shipped in 2017 came to roughly $24 billion.
 All of Wisconsin's state and county forests as well as most privately owned ones are third-party certified as being managed in a sustainable manner.
-Most of the roundwood harvested in 2009 was aspen, hard and soft maple, and red oak.
+Most of the roundwood harvested in 2013 was aspen, sugar and soft maple, and red oak.
 Other major roundwood species are red, white and jack pine; paper and yellow birch; white oak; balsam fir; ash and basswood.